Rise0x00/Aria2-Torrent-Client/README.md

 # Linux Aria2 Torrent Downloader
 Script for easy interaction with torrents using aria2p and aria2c

+Attention!
+If downloading by magnet link doesn't work - use torrent file! ⚠

 # Installing
 ◉ <code>sudo bash install.sh</code>